Home » Clapham

 clapham_common_holy_trinity291114_4 clapham_common_holy_trinity291114_17

-Just off the High Street on a very cramped site.
+Just off the High Street on a very cramped site, the east end is on Clapham Manor Street, the actual entrance is on Prescott Place.
 It is an early church by J.E.K.
 Cutts, dating from 1878-84.
 The chancel and lady chapel were added in 1902 by J.E.K. and J.P.
 Cutts.
+Much of the stained glass in the north aisle is difficult to view as most of the light is blocked by the next-door church hall.

 Epiphany Mission, Bedford Road, Clapham (former) now Radiantway Baptist